 A risk factor is something that increases your chances of developing a disease.
-Someone’s risk of developing Alzheimer’s is made up of a number of different elements.
-This includes age, genetics and lifestyle.
-It’s a complicated picture.
+Someone’s risk of developing Alzheimer’s is made up of a number of different things including our age, genes, lifestyle, and environment.

-The biggest risk factor for developing late-onset Alzheimer’s is age – the older you are the more likely you are to develop it.
-However, the brain changes that lead to Alzheimer’s start many years before there are any symptoms.
+The biggest risk factor for developing Alzheimer’s in people over 65 is age – the older you are, the more likely you are to develop it.
+However, the brain changes that lead to Alzheimer’s start 15-20 years before there are any symptoms.
 Current research is finding ways to identify and diagnose these changes earlier on, so there may be new ways to prevent and treat the disease in much earlier stages in the future.

 We know that many people live a healthy and active life but still develop dementia.
-However, research suggests some cases of dementia could be avoided by helping people address lifestyle factors.
+However, research suggests around one in three cases of dementia could be avoided by helping people address lifestyle factors.

-Alzheimer’s is common, and many people have a relative who has the disease.
-This doesn’t mean they will inherit it.
-Some research has suggested that if someone has a parent or grandparent with Alzheimer’s who developed the disease over the age of 65, then their own risk of developing Alzheimer’s may be slightly higher than someone with no family history.
+Because Alzheimer’s is common, many people have a relative who has the disease, but this doesn’t mean they will definitely inherit it.
+However, if someone has a parent or grandparent with Alzheimer’s who developed the disease over the age of 65, then their own risk of developing Alzheimer’s may be higher than someone with no family history.

-Research has identified several genes that are associated with a higher risk of late-onset Alzheimer’s in some people.
-Having these genes does not definitely mean someone will develop the disease, only that their risk is higher than those with a different genetic make-up.
-However, the discovery of these genes is revealing more about the causes of Alzheimer’s.
+Research has identified several genes that are associated with a higher risk of late onset Alzheimer’s in some people.
+Having these risk genes does not definitely mean someone will develop the disease, only that their chances are higher than people who do not have them.

 Other risk factors

-Some people develop mild memory problems that are worse than expected for their age, but that aren’t yet getting in the way of normal daily life.
-You might hear this called mild cognitive impairment or MCI.
-While people with MCI are at increased risk of developing Alzheimer’s, many people with MCI do not develop the disease and some even regain normal memory function.
+Some people develop mild memory problems that are worse than expected for their age, but do not get in the way of normal daily life.
+You might hear this called mild cognitive impairment (MCI).
+While people with MCI are at an increased risk of developing Alzheimer’s, many people with MCI do not develop the disease and some even regain normal memory function.

-People with Down’s syndrome are at increased risk of developing Alzheimer’s and are more likely to develop the disease at an earlier age.
+People with Down syndrome are at an increased risk of developing Alzheimer’s and are more likely to develop the disease at an earlier age.

 What is Alzheimer's disease?